dhbalaji/docusauras-dhbalaji-blog/blog/mocking-dates-in-jest.md

 ## Why is testing Dates tricky?

 You cannot assert a dynamically generated date.
-For instance if your date util returns a new date by applying some logic.
-You cannot put a test which looks like this.
+For instance, if your date until returns a new date by applying some logic.
+You cannot put a test that looks like this.

 ```js
 // WRONG code, don't use without mocking date.getDate